 Most people think serious injuries happen because of falls, accidents, or sudden trauma.
 In reality, many injuries begin with something far less dramatic: lifting a box the wrong way, pushing a heavy object, or repeating the same physical motion one too many times.
 Overexertion is one of the most common, and most underestimated, causes of musculoskeletal injuries in both workplace and everyday settings.

 When an injury occurs due to excessive physical effort rather than impact or collision, ICD-10-CM code X50.0XXA becomes essential.
-Our team at HealthSure Hub breaks down the code, explains when and how to use it while ensuring medical records reflect the true mechanism of injury.
+Our team at Healthsure Hub breaks down the code, explains when and how to use it while ensuring medical records reflect the true mechanism of injury.

 What Is ICD-10-CM Code X50.0XXA?